ismaelocaramelo/state-machines/README.md

 It’s an abstract concept whereby the machine can have different states, but at a given time fulfills only one of them.

+## Key concepts

+- Actions
+- State
+- Transitions

+Actions are the side-effects which happen basically in two moments:

+- On entry state
+- On exit state

+Example: Doing HTTP request on entry.

+State describes a particular behaviour of the machine.
+State is define as how the state reacts to events

+Transitions is the instantaneous transfer from one state to another.

 ## Why we should design with state machine modelling?

 User interface software is event driven.
 Each user interface object can respond to external events such as those supplied by a user, the operating system, or the application itself.